weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

-## Develop
+## 10.0.0
+- Remove nodes and relationNodes on relation
-- Changed model class comparison to evaluate against constructor name, instead of doing object comparison between the two constructors (wasn't otherwise able to use multiple references to the same model).
+- Changed model class comparison to evaluate against constructor name, instead of doing object comparison between the two constructors (wasn't otherwise able to use multiple references to the same model)
-- Add the relation('link').only(to) call.
+- Add the relation('link').only(to) call
 - Adds WeaverNodeList
-- Instantiates WeaverRelation.prototype.nodes and WeaverRelation.prototype.relationNodes as WeaverNodeLists
-- Rewrite relation load
+- Rewrite relation load without possibility or need to set preferred constructor
-- Remove on relation in a different way
 - Implement relation onlyOnce
 - Completely promisify bootstrap function